vineethmourya/REXX/README.md

 # REXX Programs

 --------------------------------------------------------------------------
-Initial command - TSO ISRDDN

-Initial rexx - Allocate rexx pds to system pds.
+Initial command to see system dataset - TSO ISRDDN Initial rexx - Allocate rexx pds to SYSPROC/SYSEXEC Add your rexx pds to system with command - TSO EX 'RACFID.SOURCE.EXEC(SAMPLE)' EX

 --------------------------------------------------------------------------
 1. HRECAL       - RECALL ALL MIGRATED VERSIONS OF GDG
 2. REMCOM       - ISREDIT MACRO TO REMOVE COMMENT,EJECT LINES IN COBOL